deflex-fi/deflex-referrer-treasury/README.md

 - The escrow account must rekey itself to the app account
 - The escrow account must contain at least 0.157 ALGO, 0.057 of which are sent to the app account to cover for the MBR increase due to the boxes
+- Once an escrow is linked to a referrer, it cannot be unlinked anymore.
+This allows for easier caching of (referrer, escrow) mappings on the application side (otherwise we'd need too many indexer lookups).

 ### Claiming commissions: `claim`